hypercliq/audio-transcriber/README.md

 # Whisper Audio Transcription

-This project utilizes OpenAI's Whisper model to transcribe audio in (almost) real-time.
-It records audio from the user's microphone, segments the audio into 5-second chunks, and then feeds these chunks to Whisper for transcription.
-This approach enables continuous audio processing and transcription.
+This project utilizes OpenAI's Whisper model to transcribe audio in near real-time.
+It records audio from the user's microphone, segments the audio into 5-second chunks, and feeds these chunks to Whisper for transcription.
+This method enables continuous audio processing and transcription.

-The user can start and pause the recording using the **Space** key and exit the application with the **Esc** key.
-Upon exiting, the application will either display the transcribed text on the screen or save it to a file, including a word-by-word breakdown of the transcription with timestamps, confidence scores, and volume information for each word.
-The volume is calculated using the root mean square (RMS) of the audio chunks in which the word was spoken.
+Users can start and pause the recording using the **Space** key and exit the application with the **Esc** key.
+Upon exiting, the application will either display the transcribed text on the screen or save it to a file.
+The output includes a word-by-word breakdown of the transcription with timestamps, confidence scores, and volume information for each word, where volume is calculated using the root mean square (RMS) of the audio chunks.

+The application supports audio transcription in any language supported by the Whisper model and can translate the audio from any language into English.
+Users select the transcription task by setting the `TASK` variable in the `config.py` file.

+The audio language can be hinted by setting the `LANGUAGE_CODE` variable in `config.py`, or the application will attempt to detect the language automatically.

 ## Features

-- Real-time audio recording and (almost) real-time transcription.
+- Near real-time audio recording and transcription.
 - Utilizes OpenAI's Whisper model for accurate transcription.
-- Provides a word-by-word breakdown of the transcription with timestamps, confidence scores, and volume information.
+- Provides detailed transcription including timestamps, confidence scores, and volume information (only for `TASK` set to `transcribe`).
+- Supports multiple languages with automatic language detection.
+- Translation option to transcribe audio in English.

 ## Getting Started